pivotal/docs-platform-automation/docs/pipelines/single-product.md

 ### Secrets Handling

 This helps load secrets stored in an external credential manager -- such as Credhub.
-Concourse support several [credential managers][concourse-secrets-handling] natively.
+Concourse supports several [credential managers][concourse-secrets-handling] natively.

 The configuration below uses the [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task to load secrets from your external configuration files.